KHEAA Work Study Program

 - The student meets with their faculty advisor to arrange credit

 - The employer completes an evaluation of the student and the work relationship ends

 Offering an unpaid internship?

 The U.S. Department of Labor has established six criteria to determine whether interns must be paid the minimum wage:

-Please call or email the Career Services Center if you need additional information or assistance in creating an internship at your organization.
+Please call or email The Center for Career and Professional Development if you need additional information or assistance in creating an internship at your organization.
 We're here to help.

 - Phone: (270) 745-3095